noname-ok/TravelLens/USER_FEEDBACK.md

 ### **Positive Feedback**

 > "This is the travel app I've been waiting for.
 Not just a map, but actual understanding." - Tester P2-1

+> "I found a waterfall nobody told me about just by tapping Nearby – amazing!" - Tester P3-1

+> "The itinerary planner felt like a personal guide.
+I would have wandered aimlessly without it." - Tester P3-2

 > "Without this, I would have been so lost.
 Literally and culturally." - Tester P3-2